SWI-Prolog/contrib-protobufs/protobufs_overview.md

 ### protobuf_serialize_to_codes/3 {#protobufs-serialize-to-codes}

-The Prolog term corresponding to a protobuf =message= is a dict, with the keys corresponding to the field names in the =message= (the dict tag is the fully qualified name of the =message= type).
-Repeated fields are represented by lists; enums are looked up and converted to atoms; bools are represented by =false= and =true=; strings are represented by Prolog strings (not atoms); bytes are represented by lists of codes.
-If an optional field is not in the wire stream, it isn't in the dict (default values are not yet handled and empty repeated fields are also not in the dict rather than being given a value of =|[]|=, although this will probably change in the future).
+The Prolog term corresponding to a protobuf =message= is a [dict](</pldoc/man?section=bidicts>), with the keys corresponding to the field names in the =message= (the dict tag is the fully qualified name of the =message= type).
+Repeated fields are represented as lists; enums are looked up and converted to atoms; bools are represented by =false= and =true=; strings are represented by Prolog strings (not atoms); bytes are represented by lists of codes.
+Repeated fields that aren't in the wire stream get set to the value =|[]|=; other fields that aren't in the wire stream are left out of the dict default values are not yet handled).

 When serializing, the dict tag is treated as a comment and is ignored.
 So, you can use any dict tags when creating data for output.
 For